Satellite Based Augmentation System test-bed project

 - Test future industry-specific innovations that might be borne out by the technology.

-Ultimately, the test-bed will help determine if Australia should pursue the development of an operational SBAS.
+Ultimately, the test-bed will help determine if Australia and New Zealand should pursue the development of an operational SBAS.

-Testing is expected to be conducted throughout the land and maritime jurisdictions of Australia.
+Testing is expected to be conducted throughout the land and maritime jurisdictions of Australia and New Zealand.

-In early 2017, Geoscience Australia will call for organisations from across the aviation, road, rail, maritime, spatial, construction, utilities and agriculture sectors to participate in the test-bed.
+The CRCSI have called for organisations from across the aviation, road, rail, maritime, spatial, construction, mining, utilities and agriculture sectors to participate in the test-bed.

 Proposals for supported projects will be selected on merit, as determined by a review committee.